engtiago/Quasar-Pokedex/README.md

   <img src="https://user-images.githubusercontent.com/19561240/81871794-eaf2f480-954e-11ea-91ec-425555dc8592.png" />
 </p>

 <strong>Welcome to the Pokédex App developed in Quasar!
-This is a project created to develop our skills as professionals, developers or designers.</strong>
+This is a project created to develop my skills as professional, developer and designer.</strong>

 # About